Armored car (military): Armed car

 The Motor Scout was designed and built by British inventor F.R.
 Simms in 1898.
 It was the first armed petrol engine-powered vehicle ever built.
 The vehicle was a De Dion-Bouton quadricycle with a mounted Maxim machine gun on the front bar.
 An iron shield in front of the car protected the driver.

 Another early armed car was invented by Royal Page Davidson at Northwestern Military and Naval Academy in 1898 with the Davidson-Duryea gun carriage and the later Davidson Automobile Battery armored car.

 However, these were not "armored cars" as the term is understood today, as they provided little protection for their crews from enemy fire.

-First armored cars
+First armoured cars

-At the beginning of the 20th century, the first military armored vehicles were manufactured, by adding armor and weapons to existing vehicles.
+At the beginning of the 20th century, the first military armored vehicles were manufactured by adding armor and weapons to existing vehicles.

 The first armored car was the Simms' Motor War Car, designed by F.R.
 Simms and built by Vickers, Sons & Maxim of Barrow on a special Coventry-built Daimler chassis with a German-built Daimler motor in 1899. and a single prototype was ordered in April 1899 The prototype was finished in 1902, too late to be used during the Boer War.